CITY CAB SERVICE AREAS

 One visit here and you’ll return year after year.
 The Grand Strand not only boasts Myrtle Beach, but a string of smaller colorful communities, each one unique in personality and Southern charm – from the fishing villages of Little River and Murrells Inlet to historic riverfront towns like Conway and south into Pawleys Island and Georgetown, steeped in the history of its centuries- old rice plantations.

 Any destination you to decide to schedule in your itinerary, we’re prepared to take you there, 24/7.
+Booking a taxi is as is as booking your flight.
 If you’d like to plan ahead, give us a call and we will make sure we’re available for your travels.

 North Myrtle Beach is actually one city comprised of four distinct communities: Cherry Grove, Ocean Drive, Crescent Beach and Windy Hill.